Carla's 2019 Legislative Priorities Tracker

 This bill will extend in-state tuition and scholarships to refugees, special immigrant visa holders, and COFA migrants, to make education more accessible and help these groups succeed.

 Status: In Senate Education Committee; Public hearing on 3/11; Work session on 3/25.
-Senate Education Committee recommended that SB 263 pass with ammendments; Now SB 263 is in Ways and Means Committee.
+Senate Education Committee recommended that SB 263 pass with ammendments; died in Ways and Means Committee.
+Did not pass in 2019.

 HB 2020: Clean Energy Jobs